Jazzola/DAS-VTX/README.md

 ## **Outputs**

-The output directory typically contains:
+The output directory is organized into the following subfolders:

+** detects/ **
-* Detections, tracked trajectories and surface wave data windows (folder detects): stored in npy archive, classified by date and time according to the input DAS data file
+Contains detection results, tracked trajectories, and extracted surface-wave data windows.
+Files are stored in NumPy .npy format and are classified by date and time according to the corresponding input DAS data file.

-* Virtual shot gathers (folder VSGs): stored in npz archive, including the stacked VSG, the inter-channel distance and offset arrays, and a description of the SNR evolution with time of individual VSGs
-* Dispersion spectra (folder DISPs): stored in npz archive, including the stacked dispersion spectrum, the frequency and phase velocity arrays
+** VSGs/ **
+Contains Virtual Shot Gathers (VSGs).
+Files are stored in NumPy .npz format and include:
+- The stacked VSG
+- Inter-channel distance and offset arrays
+- Metadata describing the SNR evolution as a function of the number of stacked individual VSGs

+**DISPs/**
+Contains dispersion spectra derived from stacked VSGs.
+Files are stored in NumPy .npz format and include:
+- The stacked dispersion spectrum
+- Frequency array
+- Phase-velocity array

+**FIGs/**
+Contains diagnostic figures generated during processing, including:
+- Dispersion spectra
-* Diagnostic plots (folder FIGs): Diespersion spectra, SNR evolution with number of stacked VSG, stacked VSG
+- SNR evolution versus number of stacked VSGs
+- Stacked VSG visualizations

-All progress is recorded in a timestamped log file.
+All processing steps and execution details are recorded in a timestamped log file located in the main output directory.

 ---